Why Learn How To Do Nothing?

 “Doing nothing feels like the complete opposite of being productive, but after you’ve tried it you will see how effective it can be.
 Why do you think Google adopts a company policy that has an emphasis on allowing their staff so much free time?

-A lot of people say that they are too busy to do nothing.
-Yet those same people will happily invest hours in front of the television, or spend plenty of time fretting and worrying about something without allowing themselves the pleasure to just be.
+Many people say that they are too busy to do nothing.
+Yet those same people will happily spend hours in front of the television or spend plenty of time fretting and worrying about something without allowing themselves the pleasure of just being.

-I’ve noticed that an hour slumped in front of the TV feels very different than one hour sitting in the park.
+I’ve noticed that spending an hour slumped in front of the TV feels very different from spending an hour sitting in the park.

 Actually, doing nothing can be a great investment into your personal well-being and something worth making time for.”
 How Doing Nothing Helps You Get More Done